-- Online: Visit floridarevenue.com/taxes/certificates - Phone: 877-357-3725 - Mobile app: Available for iPhone, iPad, Android devices, and Windows phones.
+- Online: Visit floridarevenue.com/taxes/certificates - Phone: 877-357-3725

+Mobile app: Available for iPhone, iPad, and Android devices

 Proper Collection of Tax

 Collecting the right amount of tax is important because mistakes will cost you money.
 Florida's general state sales tax rate is 6%; however, there is an established "bracket system" for collecting sales tax on any part of each total taxable sale that is less than a whole dollar amount.
 Additionally, most counties also have a local option discretionary sales surtax.
 Bracket rates are available on the Department's website at floridarevenue.com/forms.